Kevin-byt/AWS-Projects/Lambda/Start-Stop-EC2/README.md

 4. **Scheduling the Lambda Function**
     - Set up CloudWatch Events Rules to schedule the Lambda function executions.
     - Define the schedule based on your requirements, specifying when to start and stop instances.
+    - Using IaC (terraform) to deploy the infrastructure

 ## :tada: Conclusion